Luke Air Force Base: Air Force Reserve

 Air Force Reserve training began at Luke AFB in 1960 with the activation of the 302d Air Rescue Squadron.
 The 302d had a distinguished heritage and lineage, being formed as the 302d Fighter Squadron, one of four African-American fighter squadrons to enter combat during World War II.
 It saw combat in the European Theater of Operations and Mediterranean Theater of Operations from 17 February 1944 – 20 February 1945.

 For many years, the 302d operated a variety of air-rescue helicopters from the base, training for and performing search-and-rescue missions, in addition to some medical air-evacuation missions.
 In 1974, its mission changed to training for the combat search and rescue role, while continuing to perform some search and rescue.

 The squadron's mission changed again, in 1987, to a fighter role as the 302d Tactical Fighter Squadron, being assigned to the AFRES (now AFRC) 944th Fighter Wing.
 The 302d TFS was equipped with block 25/32 F-16C Fighting Falcons, carrying tail code "LR".
 The 302d TFS trained for counterair, interdiction, and close air support missions.
 It deployed several times since late 1992 to Turkey to help enforce the no-fly zone over Iraq and to Italy to support UN air operations in the Balkans.
 The 302d FS was moved to Holloman AFB, New Mexico, and converted to F-22A Raptors on 2 October 2007.

 The 69th Fighter Squadron was activated at Luke on 1 February 2010, equipped with block 42 F-16Cs, tail code "LF", with the 69th FS carrying a black tail band.
-The 69th had formerly been assigned to Luke as an active-duty squadron from 1969–1983, flying Lockheed F-104G Starfighters training pilots from the West German Air Force.
+The 69th had formerly been assigned to Luke as an active-duty squadron from 1969 to 1983, flying Lockheed F-104G Starfighters training pilots from the West German Air Force.